 Climbing this hill did feel shorter than climbing the first hill.
 Either way, once you reach the top of the steps, the trail flattens out.

 However, the flat trail this time doesn’t last too long.
 And before you know it, the third hill and stairway are staring at you!
 It feels like déjà vu at this point!

 The third and final climb is the longest and toughest.
 But it’s also the most scenic!

 From the base of the hill, which is now Lantau Peak, you have beautiful views of Shui Hau Wan and Middle Dog Teeth on the left, and Tung Chung and the airport on the right.
 You might also notice that the trail splits into two here – one runs up to Lantau Peak, and the other goes to the right.
 The one on the right is Pak Ngok Ha Trail.

 As you begin climbing the third stairway, the views behind you keep getting better and better!
 You can see the road along with Pak Kung Au, where you started, and the section of Lantau Trail that you’ve covered.
 And in the distance, Sunset Peak looking majestic!

 We took plenty of stops along this section of the hike to take photos.
 The views are stunning, and there are plenty of photogenic spots along the way.

 Also, stopping to take photos of the hike forces you to take a break.
 Otherwise, this would be one constant and difficult uphill climb.

-You can tell as you approach the summit of Lantau Peak when the terrain becomes rockier.
-In fact, The final stretch involves walking in-between these rocks before emerging at the peak!
+You can tell you’re getting close to the summit of Lantau Peak when the terrain becomes rockier.
+In fact, the final stretch of the trail involves walking in-between these rocks before emerging at the peak!